Couples Therapy

 Marital affairs, blended-family issues, intrusive in-laws, and childhood trauma are all topics that can stress a marriage and drive a wedge between two people who, when they said their vows, were convinced their marriage was going to be the best ever!
 We live in a fallen world that tempts us, challenges us, and brings us to our knees in ways we never would have imagined as we stood on the altar and declared our undying love and commitment to each other.
 Marriage therapy is an effective tool to restore that rich, deep, wonderful relationship that you’ve always wanted.

-Couples Counseling Gives Your Marriage a Place to Begin Healing
+Couples Therapy Gives Your Relationship a Place to Begin Healing

 As long as both partners come to the process voluntarily, there is hope.
 The therapist works with both of you to unlock what is behind the struggles you are having together.
 Frequently, the topics of your disconnect and conflict have nothing to do with the issue at hand.
 The couple’s therapist guides each of you to a deeper understanding of what triggers your reactions and to a higher level of compassion for the pain and fear underlying the emotional stress.
 It is hard work, but anything worthwhile does take some effort.